-In keeping with the Mission, Vision and Values of the Niagara Catholic District School Board, the Board is committed to promoting, supporting, and sustaining safe, inclusive and accepting learning and teaching environments, so that all students can reach their full potential and become living witnesses of Christ.
+In keeping with the Mission, Vision and Values of the Niagara Catholic District School Board, the Board is committed to a whole school approach to create safe, caring, equitable and inclusive learning and teaching environments, so that all students can reach their full potential and become living witnesses of Christ.
 A positive school climate exists when all members of the school community feel safe, included and accepted and actively promotes positive behaviours and interactions.

-GUIDING PRINCIPLES & PURPOSES OF THE CODE OF CONDUCT)
+GUIDING PRINCIPLES & PURPOSES OF THE CODE OF CONDUCT